bennibaermann/maximetro/README.md

 maximetro
 =========

-Maxi Metro is a Traffic game inspired by Mini Metro.
-It is writen in Python using Pygame.
+Maxi Metro is a traffic game inspired by Mini Metro(*) It is writen in Python using Pygame.
 Should be multi user some day.

 Stil in early pre-alpha.
 I plan to make a more strategical game than